Learning Payment-Free Resource Allocation Mechanisms

-\begin{theorem} For a neural network based allocation (ExS-Net or ExPF-Net), with~$R$ hidden layers,~$K$ nodes per hidden layer, $d$ parameters, and the vector of all model parameters~$\| \omega\|_1 \leq \Omega$, the following holds on the terms~$\Delta_L$ and $\Delta^e_l$ for additive valuations:
+\begin{theorem}[Generalization Bound] Consider ExS-Net $f^{\omega}$ mechanisms parameterized by a neural network with~$R$ hidden layers,~$K$ nodes per hidden layer, ReLU activation, a total of $d$ parameters, and the vector of all model parameters $\| \omega\|_1 \leq \Omega$.
+With probability at least~$1-\delta$,

-\end{theorem} \begin{proof} First, note that irrespective of the architecture (ExS-Net or ExPF-Net), the activation functions on all hidden layers are \texttt{tanh} functions, which are 1-Lipschitz from Lemma~\ref{lem:tanh}.
-The crucial difference between the architectures lies in the output layers.
-The output layer of ExS-Net is $1-$Lipschitz from Lemma~\ref{lem:softmax}, and the output layer of the regularized PF activation is again~$1-$Lipschitz from Lemma~\ref{lem:Lip_PF}.
-Using the definitions of~$\Delta$'s with~$\Phi = 1, d = \max\{K, MN\}$ in Lemma~\ref{lem:cov_num}, the result follows. \end{proof}
+\end{theorem} \begin{proof} First, note that the activation functions on all hidden layers are ReLU functions, which are 1-Lipschitz.
+The output layer of ExS-Net is $1-$Lipschitz from Lemma~\ref{lem:softmax}.
+Using the definitions of~$\Delta$'s with~$\Phi = 1, d = \max\{K, MN\}$ in Lemma~\ref{lem:cov_num}, the result follows using Proposition~1 and Proposition~2. \end{proof}